Aspose/releases.aspose.com/content/en/cells/cpp/release-notes/2024/aspose-cells-for-cpp-24-2-release-notes.md

 Specifies a GUID which can be cross-referenced with the GUID of the signature line stored in the document content.
 Default value is Empty (all zeroes) Guid.

+### **Add GetProviderId/SetProviderId methods to DigitalSignature class**

+Specifies the class ID of the signature provider.
+Default value is Empty (all zeroes) Guid.

 ### **Add UUID type definition**

 Guid struct.